 When I did this I noticed that an apple in the fruit bowl had a few teeth marks in it.
 I removed the apple and threw it away as I reflected at my parenting skills, or lack there of…

-That night in bed just at that twilight stage when my mind was slipping off to sleep I heard the sound of the rings falling onto the tiled floor of the dining room.
-In that moment I knew that the fruit was not eaten by a tiny human but by some even smaller animal.
+That night in bed just at that twilight stage when my mind was slipping off to sleep I heard the sound of the rings falling on to the tiled floor of the dining room.
+In that moment I knew that the fruit was not eaten by a tiny human and that maybe a small animal was the culprit.
 Then I slipped in to the unconscious dream state.

 The next morning when I went to the dining room I found one ring on the floor and the other was gone.